 General Advising Expectations

-All instructional faculty are expected to advise and mentor students who take their courses insofar as this is considered a normal part of teaching courses.
+All faculty who are given instructional assignments in the COE are expected to advise and mentor students who take their courses insofar as this is considered a normal part of teaching courses.
 Faculty may also be called upon to provide academic advising for students they have not taught in courses but who are enrolled in programs for which they serve as faculty.
-Faculty should be willing to write recommendation letters and serve as references for students with whom they have interacted in courses or other contexts.
+Faculty who are given instructional assignments in the COE should be willing to write recommendation letters and serve as references for students with whom they have interacted in courses or other contexts.

 Office Hours and Student Contact

-All Instructional faculty are expected to make themselves available to students through office hours and/or appointments during the terms in which they teach.
+All faculty who are given instructional assignments in the COE are expected to make themselves available to students through office hours and/or appointments during the terms in which they teach.
 They should also make themselves reasonably available to students via email and/or other appropriate online media throughout the academic year.

 General Expectations in Teaching (These sections reflect University Policy)